6 Benefits of Open Access

 4. Public engagement and education

-OA ensures that the insights of cutting-edge research are not restricted to academia.
-Greater access to research for society can help people understand developments in science and increase participation.
+OA ensures that the benefits of cutting-edge research are not restricted to academia.
+Greater societal access to research for society helps people understand developments in science and encourages participation.
 Further, the transparency of open research can help build trust in science at a time when this is being challenged.

-Professionals outside of academia like health workers, teachers, and lawyers all need to access research too.
-Especially in countries and institutions without large budgets, having to pay for access to research can severely limit their ability to innovate or even prevent them from working.
+Private sector businesses and professionals outside of academia like health workers, teachers, and lawyers all need to access research to make evidence-based decisions.
+Especially in countries and for institutions without large budgets, having to pay for access to research is a huge financial burden.
 Freely accessible research means a large part of their budget can be freed for use in other vital aspects, like implementing new findings.

 Research derives its value precisely from its applicability and usefulness.
 One of the main benefits of Open Access is that knowledge is available to everyone regardless of their financial situation or institutional affiliation.